conversationalui/conversationalui.github.io/README.md

 ## Do you want improve the project?

->I'm looking for JavaScript enabled collaborators to implement integrations like that with mailchimp to get new leads.
+>I'm looking for JavaScript skilled collaborators to implement integrations like that with mailchimp to get new leads.

 Please visit the [project section](https://github.com/conversationalui/conversationalui.github.io/projects) and if you want, you can send me a pull request to improve the theme